 - The use of scanner data is not impacted by the health crisis.
-Scanner data are used in order to follow manufactured food, cleaning and maintenance products and articles for personal hygiene and beauty products sold in super and hypermarkets (one tenth of the index in term of consumption share) as well as medicine sold in pharmacy. - Prices are also collected online; this online price collection was carried out even during the lockdown.
-Online price collection is used mainly for transport services, tourism, communication services, gas, electricity, insurances, financial services, some manufactured goods and cultural services. - For transport and tourism, prices are usually collected in advance and are registered in the index, the month when the service is provided; the prices of these services when they have been cancelled because of the health crisis were withdrawn from the price sample for April. - Some prices are collected thanks to dedicated surveys like rents (the rents and charges survey, the social housing landlord survey); the prices of the rents and charges survey obtained from households were collected by phone. - Some prices come from administrative data, mandatory declarations or are official tariffs; in this case, data collection was not impacted by the health crisis; it is the case for fuel prices, health service prices, tobacco prices...
+Scanner data are used in order to follow manufactured food, cleaning and maintenance products and articles for personal hygiene and beauty products sold in super and hypermarkets (one tenth of the index in terms of consumption share) as well as medicine sold in pharmacy. - Prices are also collected online; this online price collection was carried out even during the lockdown.
+Online price collection is used mainly for transport services, tourism, communication services, gas, electricity, insurances, financial services, some manufactured goods and cultural services.

+For transport and tourism, prices are usually collected in advance and are registered in the index, the month when the service is provided; the prices of these services when they have been cancelled because of the health crisis were withdrawn from the price sample for May.

+- Some prices are collected thanks to dedicated surveys like rents (the rents and charges survey, the social housing landlord survey); these surveys were carried out. - Some prices come from administrative data, mandatory declarations or are official tariffs; in this case, data collection was not impacted by the health crisis; it is the case for fuel prices, health service prices, tobacco prices...